California Institute of Integral Studies: From CIAS to CIIS

-In 1968, Chaudhuri was instrumental in the founding and development of a new institution called the California Institute of Asian Studies.
-The new institution grew out of the former American Academy of Asian Studies, which was winding down.
-In this period several developments took place.
+In 1968, Chaudhuri led the founding and development of a new institution called the California Institute of Asian Studies, which grew out of the education branch of the Cultural Integration Fellowship and built upon the experience of the former American Academy of Asian Studies.
 Paul Herman continued the work of Chaudhuri and also designed the institute's first graduate degree in Integral Psychology, the Integral Counseling Psychology (ICP) degree, which was established in 1973.

-Frederic Spiegelberg, who helped found the predecessor American Academy of Asian Studies, served as the institute's second president, from 1976 to 1978.
+Spiegelberg served as the institute's second president, from 1976 to 1978.